 3. Watch your tone – when writing a blog, the first thing you need to consider is your target audience.
 Are they professionals, scientists, tradesmen, members of the general public?
 Once you establish who you are writing for, you can decide on the tone of your blog.

-4. Make your blogs easy to scan – these days everyone wants instant gratification, so make sure your blog is easy to read.
+4. Make your content scannable – these days everyone wants instant gratification, so make sure your blog is easy to read.
 Use short sentences and paragraphs, sub-headings, numbered lists, bullet points, diagrams, and images that enhance your post and promote your message.

 5. Watch your word count – opinions regarding word count are constantly changing.
 Latest studies show that longer posts get more social shares and are better for SEO.
 But shorter posts get more comments and feedback.
 In my opinion, the length of your blog posts should be determined by your audience and also by your resources.